 How stromal tumors are treated

 Stromal tumors are a rare form of ovarian cancer.
 They are found in the connective tissue that holds the ovaries together.
-For a stage I stromal tumor, treatment usually consists of surgery only.
+In general, for a stage I stromal tumor, treatment usually consists of surgery only.
 For high-risk, early-stage tumors or stage III or IV disease, doctors often consider combination chemotherapy.
-You should discuss the potential risks and potential benefits with your doctor.
+Your doctor will recommend a treatment plan for you.
+You should discuss the potential risks and potential benefits of treatment options with your doctor.

 Chemotherapy for a stromal tumor usually involves the combination of bleomycin, cisplatin, and etoposide.
 Chemotherapy can be used after surgery or for tumors that have come back after treatment, called recurrent disease.
 Researchers are looking at chemotherapy with carboplatin (available as a generic drug) and paclitaxel as alternatives.
 For recurrent disease, doctors may use hormonal therapy.
 Studies are being done to test tumors to find other targeted drugs to treat ovarian stromal tumors.